SnowLeoo/rules-and-docs/general-rules.md

 # General Rules
-> Contributors: zekro#0001, argex#0042, error2507#1599, Vale#5252, Ron31#2338, Xellar#9999, G3bE#6007
+> Contributors: zekro#0001, argex#0042, error2507#1599, Vale#5252, Ron31#2338, Xellar#9999, G3bE#6007, Snowland#3404

-> Last update:  2019/07/18
+> Last update:  2020/06/02

 ---

 1. Be nice, patient and respectful to everyone, especially if you encounter people who may be less skilled than you in this specific topic.

-2. If there come across people who are unpatient and violate the rules, hint them nicely to their misconduct and report it to a moderator or staff member with a proof in form of a message ID, message link or, in best case, a screen shot.
+2. If there come people across who are unpatient and violate the rules, hint them nicely to their misconduct and report it to a moderator or staff member with a proof in form of a message ID, message link or, in best case, a screenshot.

 3. **Any type** of self-promotion for any type of product or service isn't allowed and will be hardly punished.
 If you want to advertise a product or service, you need to get an agreement of a **staff member**.